 4. You can still write a letter to the seller, but they might not read it

 In some markets, buyers will sometimes write a letter to the seller and submit it with their offer, introducing themselves and explaining who they are and why they want this particular home, all in the hopes of connecting with the sellers ahead of another buyer.
-But in 2021, the buyer letter seems to be going by the wayside.

 “According to the Fair Housing laws, it’s not recommended that sellers even read those letters,” says Navarro.
 “It could be interpreted as discrimination.”
 He adds that he will usually tell the listing agent a little bit about the buyers, but doesn’t recommend that buyers write a letter.